EmNudge/site/src/pages/blog/perfect-rgb-regex.md

 ## The Quandary

-So I find a regex issue posted on a public discord.
+So I find a regex issue posted on a public Discord server.
 The task seems simple.

 > "Use regex to validate a CSS `rgb()` string"